Written by: Angeline Antonakos Boswell, KGHP Researcher

-Olga Xenodohidou taught Greek school in our community between 2006 and 2013.
+Olga Xenodochidou taught at the Greek school in our community between 2006 and 2013.
 Greek school occurred once a week, every Saturday from 9am-3pm.
 Olga found the experience fantastic.
-She describes in her interview how she introduced many things to the children, such as the 10 Greek dances they learned perfectly.
-Greek school was comprised of, in addition to the language component, history, dancing, mythology, geography, and more.
+She describes in her interview how she introduced many things to the children she taught, like Greek history, mythology, geography, and more, in addition to learning the language.
+Olga also taught the total of ten Greek dances that her students learned perfectly and showcased in many occasions like holiday performances and other big celebrations.
 Olga resigned from Greek School after the birth of her son, George, in order to invest more time into her family.
 The community will remember the impact she made on its youth through her teaching.

 Paula Antonakos-Boswell is our current Sunday School teacher, although she has also been a Greek School teacher in the past.
 She has been involved in the Greek School and Sunday School since 2000.
 Paula is very active within the Greek Community as a whole, as she “enjoy[s] working on different projects” in order to help the community.
 All of the children call her Theia (aunt) Paula.